THE GLAMPER'S ESSENTIAL PACKING LIST

 You can find everything included in your room cost here: Your Tent.

 Extracurricular activities, such as treatments at August Moon Spa, wine tours with Experience!
 The Finger Lakes, or Wild Foraging Hikes are not included in your stay.
-Additionally, camp store provisions cost extra.
+Additionally, bar services and camp store provisions cost extra.

 Check-in is at 3pm, and check-out is at 11am.
 Please contact us if you will be arriving to Firelight after 9pm, or if you would like to arrange late checkout 1pm for an additional fee of $20.
 Due to the short time we have to flip the campground, we do not offer early check-in.

 NO, due to fire code regulations, our Camp Hosts tend two fire rings centrally located in the lobby and lounge area.